nogibjj/kh509_miniproject4/README.md

 # Running the project
 _______________________________
+The project uses the python template as a base.
+It was then edited and added on for this week's specific needs.
 The project builds through the github worflows folder, cicd.yml file.
 It installs, lints, tests, formats, and the python script.